bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:35:30

-The token gets created during input registration and you can only register an output if you present such a token and it's anonymous e-cash so to say.
+The token gets created during input registration and you can only register an output if you present such a token and it's anonymous eCash so to say.
 Very rough explanation.

 Speaker 4: 01:35:43

-Cool.
-Are you familiar with the Chowmian blind signatures?
+Are you familiar with the Chamian blind signatures?

 Speaker 1: 01:35:49

-Chowmian blind signatures?
+Chaumian blind signatures?
-Yes.
-I'm familiar with the name Chowmian, but no, I haven't heard of Chowmian blind signatures.
+I'm familiar with the name Chaumian, but no, I haven't heard of Chaumian blind signatures.
 Blind signatures probably did a piece set about that, but I could not off the top of my head say what exactly it is.
 It's for voting, right?
 I think.